Gender pay gap employer statement – our commitment to inclusion, gender equality and diversity

 Notes:

-Our representation of women in partner roles is currently at 22% (as at 1 February 2025).
-Although this is currently below our representation target, we are proud that a large proportion of women hold Shared Services leadership roles, including our Chief Strategy Officer, Chief Operating Officer, Chief Financial Officer, Chief Marketing Officer and Partner, Quality Management Leader.
-As outlined in our action plan below, we will continue taking proactive steps to ensure our women progress to leadership roles across our firm and develop their career with BDO.
+Our representation of women in Partner roles is 24% (as at 1 February 2026), which is below our firm target of 30% women Partners by 2029.
+We have made progress in building our internal pipeline and are pleased that a large proportion of women hold C-Suite and Shared Services leadership roles, including our Partner, Chief Strategy Officer; Partner, Chief Operating Officer; Chief Financial Officer; Chief Client Officer; and Chief Information Officer.
+As outlined in our action plan below, we continue to take proactive steps to ensure our women progress into partnership and other leadership roles across the firm and develop their careers at BDO.
+This will in turn ensure a more gender-balanced upper quartile in future.

 Factors influencing our gender pay gap